-ENG 213 | Crime, Literature and Film | 3 credits
+ENG-213 | Crime, Literature and Film | 3 credits

 Crime Literature and Film is a reading course.
 The primary texts and films are from the 20th and 21st century.
-We will be primarily looking at fiction, nonfiction, film noir and documentaries and will discuss other forms of expression.
-Part of exploration will be to interrogate the boundaries between story and essay, fact and fiction, movies and documentaries.
+We will be primarily looking at fiction, nonfiction, film noir and documentaries and will discuss other forms of expression.Part of exploration will be to interrogate the boundaries between story and essay, fact and fiction, movies and documentaries.
 This course satisfies the general education literature elective.
-Prerequisites: ENG 103.
+Prerequisites: ENG-103 or ENG-104.

-ENG 220 | The Short Story | 3 credits
+ENG-220 | The Short Story | 3 credits

 In this course, students will study the form of the short story and develop competence in reading selected stories.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 221 | Creative Writing | 3 credits
+ENG-221 | Creative Writing | 3 credits

 Students write poetry, nonfiction and fiction, in a workshop setting, critiquing and helping to shape the work of fellow students during this course.
-Prerequisites: ENG 104.
+This course may be applied toward the general education aesthetic requirement.

-ENG 222 | Basic News Writing | 3 credits
+ENG-222 | Basic News Writing | 3 credits

 During this course, students will learn to gather newsworthy topics and/or events, gather information and develop a news story.
 News writing guidelines, interviewing, legal boundaries surrounding news reporting and writing, as well as ethics will be discussed during the course.
+This course may be applied toward the general education aesthetic requirement.

-ENG 224 | Literature and Film | 3 credits
+ENG-224 | Literature and Film | 3 credits

-A study of films made from literature, the course will involve analysis and comparison of both texts and film; their modes of representation, characterization and story telling, establishing what is lost and also at times what is gained by the filming process.
+A study of films made from literature, the course will involve analysis and comparison of both texts and film; their modes of representation, characterization and story-telling, establishing what is lost and also at times what is gained by the filming process.
 Selections of contemporary and historically important films will be viewed and analyzed, including the study of film as a mirror of national and regional culture, cinematic form and personal style.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 226 | Adolescent Literature | 3 credits
+ENG-226 | Adolescent Literature | 3 credits

 This course will focus on the extensive reading, analysis and evaluation of literature appropriate for young adults.
-Students consider the cultural context within which this literature is read and the literary sub genres which include adventure, humor, historical fiction, science fiction, fantasy, realism, sports, mysteries and non fiction.
+Students consider the cultural context within which this literature is read and the literary sub-genres which include adventure, humor, historical fiction, science fiction, fantasy, realism, sports, mysteries and non-fiction.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 250 | World Literature | 3 credits
+ENG-250 | World Literature | 3 credits

 During this course, students will study works of major authors of the Eastern and Western world (exclusive of British and American) from artistic, cultural and historical perspectives.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 310 | Early American Literature | 3 credits
+ENG-310 | Early American Literature | 3 credits

 In this course, students will explore American literature from its beginning to the late 19th century from artistic, cultural and historical perspectives.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 311 | Recent American Literature | 3 credits
+ENG-311 | Recent American Literature | 3 credits

 This course is a continuation of Early American Literature, with the focus on American writers of the 20th and early 21st centuries.
 This course satisfies the general education literature requirement.
-Prerequisites: ENG 104.
+Prerequisites: ENG-103 or ENG-104.

-ENG 320 | Advanced Poetry | 3 credits
+ENG-320 | Advanced Poetry | 3 credits